The vision for the City’s cultural development is :

 We look forward to working with the community on implementing the plan!

-A public survey has been released to assess the economic and social impacts of Victoria's music scene.
+In March 2020, a public survey was released to assess the economic and social impacts of Victoria's music scene.
 The results will help inform the City’s first music strategy.

 The City of Victoria’s Music Advisory Committee is collaborating with Sound Diplomacy and the Music BC Industry Association to build the strategy.
 Sound Diplomacy is a consulting firm comprised of researchers, data analysts, economists and strategic consultants, with extensive expertise in the music industry, music economics, cultural planning and placemaking.

-The online survey is aimed at all musicians, music industry professionals and music lovers to make their voice heard and be part of the development of Victoria’s first music strategy.
+The online survey was aimed at all musicians, music industry professionals and music lovers to make their voice heard and be part of the development of Victoria’s first music strategy.

 Create Victoria Wins National Award of Excellence!